TimotheeMB/ProjectS4/Report.md

 ```

 ## Possible improvements, bugs ...
-The main problem of our crowd simulator is that when we create an obstacle very close to the boundary of the room, without touching it, if the person is too big to go through the space, it will stay blocked behind the obstacle.
+- The main problem of our crowd simulator is that when we create an obstacle very close to the boundary of the room, without touching it, if the person is too big to go through the space, it will stay blocked behind the obstacle.
 Indeed, the algorithm computes that there is available space, however, the person can't.
-We could display a message if you use several times the same name for simulations you want to save.
+- We could display a message if you use several times the same name for simulations you want to save (to avoid overwriting them).
+- We could add an ```Undo``` *(ctrl+z)* option.
+- We could improved the efficiency of our piece of software by not using Dijkstra's algorithm when pressing ``play`` if any obstacle or exit have been added.
+And don't re-compute the algorithm for every exit when we just add one.

 ## Diary

- We have got the idea of a crowd simulator by looking at the emergency stairs of the canteen.
-We wanted to code a tool that would compute things that we can.
-In this case the trajectory of a high number of people and the time
- We have done some researches and chosen to use git with a github repository to work together more easily.
+We got the idea of a crowd simulator by looking at the emergency stairs of the canteen.
+We wanted to code a tool that would compute things that we can't.
+In this case the trajectory of a high number of people and the time to leave a building.
+We have done some researches and chosen to use *git* with a *github* repository to work together more easily.
 We have written a first idea of the wanted [specifications](#Specifications).

-**At the beginning
+**At the beginning**

 - Claire is in charge of the Window.
 - Violaine thinks about the principle to code the motion of people and the special cases to solve